PASTOOR GORDIJN

 PASTOOR GORDIJN (AUGUST NOBELS)

 Large school buildings, a parish hall and a home for the elderly flank the wide Hofstraat.
-There, close to the statue of Our Lady Mary, in all its simplicity, is the portrait of Pastor Gordijn (1862-1939).
+There, close to the statue of Our Lady Mary, in all its simplicity, is the portrait of Pastor Gordijn (1862-1939) located.

-Gordijn was pastor of the parish Onze-Lieve-Vrouw.
-He succeeded the socially committed pastor De Meerleer.
+Gordijn was vicar of the Onze-Lieve-Vrouw parish.
+He succeeded the socially committed vicar Petrus De Meerleer (1830-1912).
 Gordijn continues the social work of his predecessor.
-He had his portrait made by August Nobels, priest-sculptor and ex-combatant of the first World War.
+He had his portrait made by August Nobels, priest-sculptor and veteran of the first World War.

 NOBELS August (1884-1938)

-August Nobels, priest-sculptor-sketcher, was a member of the famous and distinguished Nobels family.
+August Nobels, priest-sculptor-sketcher, was a member of the famous and distinguished Nobels industrial family.
 His uncle was the well-known painter Jozef Janssens de Varebeke, whose portraits decorate the city hall.
-He trained as a priest and was doctor in canon law (1911).
+He was ordained as a priest and was a doctor in canonic law (1911).
 He was a chaplain in the first World War and awarded the title of Chevalier in the Order of the Crown.
-He was a teacher at the school Sint-Jozef-Klein-Seminarie.
-As a talented autodidact sculptor, he made portraits and bas-reliefs.
-He designed the giant Nicodemus for the parade in Sint-Niklaas, on the centennial celebrations of Belgium (1930).
+He was a teacher at the Sint-Jozef-Klein-Seminarie school.
+A gifted autodidact sculptor, he made portraits and bas-reliefs.
+He designed the giant Nicodemus for the parade in Sint-Niklaas, for Belgium’s centennial celebrations (1930).

 Kunst in de Stad – November 8th 2003